The Tanks - Studland Bay

 "One tank, which was abandoned by its crew when it had sunk dangerously low, refused to complete the sinking.
 It floated off on the tide, and had to be sunk by gunfire..."

 However he previously stresses that only 6 tanks were lost suggesting that he may be referring to one of the 6 tanks on Hook Sand.
 The distance, over 5km to the East also shows an issue, tidal information provided by the UKHO, shows that the tide did not start to fall until 1300h did not start going north until 1600h.
-This suggested that the tank may have been lost in a separate incident.
+This would mean that the tank would have had to have been adrift for over 12 hours to reach boscombe.

 The tank has lost its turret and top armour but the rear transmission appears to be intact.
 The mantlet and bustle lay forward of the wreck whereas one of the turret sides lays within the hull and the other half 10m to the stern